Muhyiddin Yassin: 2009 UMNO General Assembly and party election

-Muhyiddin attacked Abdullah Ahmad Badawi's original transition plan as "too long", and some people say that at one point, Muhyiddin was about to ask and force Abdullah to quit, though he never did so directly.
+Muhyiddin attacked Abdullah Ahmad Badawi's original transition plan as "too long", and some people [who?] say that at one point, Muhyiddin was about to ask and force Abdullah to quit, though he never did so directly.
 During the 2008 general election, Muhyiddin managed to keep his seat and remained as an UMNO leader.
 Shocked by the election results, he called for reforms.

 During the 2009 UMNO General Assembly and party election, Muhyiddin was a candidate for the deputy president post, which was vacated by the incoming prime minister Najib Tun Razak.
 He was challenged by Mohd Ali Rustam, Malacca chief minister, and Muhammad Muhammad Taib, Rural and Regional Development Minister.
 Muhyiddin, seen as a supporter of Mahathir Mohamad, was seen to be the front-runner for the race, garnering many nominations by the UMNO divisions.
 Nevertheless, the competition was tough, as Taib and Rustam gained more ground, especially from the Badawi camp.
 Political analysts tipped the race to be very tight.
 However, the UMNO supreme council decided to disqualify Ali Rustam's candidacy after his assistants were caught involved with corruption after an investigation.
 The election resulted in Muhyiddin's election to the post with 1,575 votes to Muhammad Taib's 916.